X-iZhang/Libra/README.md

 </p></details>

 ## 🔥 News
+- **[09 May 2025]** ✨ Now with full support for the [Phi-4](https://huggingface.co/collections/microsoft/phi-4-677e9380e514feb5577a40e4) family — compact language and reasoning models from Microsoft.
 - **[24 Mar 2025]** 🏆 **Libra** was invited to the [**ReXrank**](https://rexrank.ai/) Challenge — a leading leaderboard for Chest X-ray Report Generation.
 - **[10 Mar 2025]**  ✅ The architecture of [LLaVA-Med v1.5](https://huggingface.co/microsoft/llava-med-v1.5-mistral-7b) is now supported by this repo. [**Compatible weights**](https://github.com/X-iZhang/Libra?tab=readme-ov-file#libra-v05) are provided, with 'unfreeze_mm_vision_tower: true' set to ensure the *adapted* vision encoder is used.
 - **[11 Feb 2025]** 🚨 [**Libra-v1.0-3b**](https://huggingface.co/X-iZhang/libra-v1.0-3b) has been released!
 A **Small Multimodal Language Model for Radiology Report Generation**,  following the same training strategy as **Libra**.